EnochVishal/EnochVishal/README.md

-- 👋 Hi, I’m @EnochVishal
+- 👋 Hi, I’m @Vishal R C
 - 👀 I’m interested in learning code and explore more about codings
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on data analytics